Broaden Your Horizons

 Our volunteers are as diverse as the young people who sail with us, making for a great mix.
-One thing in they all have in common is their enthusiasm and belief that Ocean Youth Trust Scotland has the ability to bring about positive change in young people.
+One thing they all have in common is their enthusiasm and belief that OYT Scotland has the ability to bring about positive change in all young people.

 Our volunteers get involved in all aspects of running the organisation from our Board of Trustees, committees and shore groups to Sea Staff.
 Without them we simply would not be able to offer adventure under sail to so many young people.

-Volunteers sail on our vessels as sea staff at al levels – from bosuns to skippers.
-Although we have some paid full time skippers and first mates, we rely heavily on volunteers to staff the boats.
+Volunteers sail on our vessels as Sea Staff at all levels – from Bosuns to Skippers.
+Although we have some paid full time Skippers and 1st Mates, we rely heavily on volunteers to staff the boats.

-Onboard we have a Skipper, 1st Mate, 2nd Mate, 3rd Mate, Watchleader and a Bosun.
-Find out more about their roles onboard.
-Whilst our Skippers and First Mates are qualified to statutory levels, you can become part of our volunteer sea staff with little or no sailing experience – we offer a full programme of training for volunteer sea staff and welcome applications from across society.
-Find out more about becoming a member of the volunteer sea staff.
+On-board we have a Skipper, 1st Mate, 2 Watchleaders and a Bosun.
+Whilst our Skippers and 1st Mates are qualified to statutory levels, you can become part of our volunteer Sea Staff with little or no sailing experience – we offer a full programme of training for volunteer Sea Staff and welcome applications from across society.

 We also have a number of volunteer instructors, who deliver RYA Courses; including Day Skipper, Coastal Yachtmaster and Offshore Yachtmaster, Cruising Instructor and Yachtmaster Instructor.

 Volunteers also help us with our shore side operations by: